lhertrich/ml-project2-lineardepression-manual/README.md

 1. Install Anaconda if not already installed.

-2. Create a new Conda environment:
+2. Create a new conda environment:
    ```bash
    conda create -n project_env python=3.11
    ```